Hello! Who are you and what business did you start?

 I was handling EVERYTHING by myself at first, including sales, business development, client-fulfillment, billing, content marketing, etc… While this limited my ability to grow at first ( as there's only so much one person can do ), it gave me an understanding of how each key sub-system of the business worked which has helped me greatly in terms of being able to clearly communicate what I expect from my team members.

-The entire first full-time year of my agency being in business is when I was figuring out all of the foundational aspects of the company.
+The entire first full-time year of being in business is when I was figuring out all of the foundational aspects of the company.
 From what verticals/niches we should work with, how to structure our offers, how to generate new business, what services we should offer etc…

 Since I didn’t have any formal experience working at an agency, I had to learn about all of these different aspects of the business through trial-and-error as well as self-education (podcasts, books, etc…).